OneDrive/onedrive-api-docs/docs/rest-api/resources/permission.md

 Sharing links contain a unique token required to access the item.

-Permissions with an [**invitation**][SharingInvitation] facet represent permissions added by inviting specific users or groups to have access to the file.

 ## Sharing links

 Permissions with a [**link**][SharingLink] facet represent sharing links created on the item.